 I would love to do something with him.
-But he asked me to write one song for that album Tales of Rock and Roll, he said, Can you write the title song?”
-So I said to him, “This is kind of a corny title.
+But he asked me to write one song for that album, TALES OF ROCK’N ROLL.
+He said, Can you write the title song?”
+So I told him, “This is kind of a corny title.
 TALES OF ROCK’N ROLL, so I did write the tune.
-They edited the title down to just “Rock and Roll” because for the other singers it didn’t seem quite right that I should have the lead track, so to speak, so my song being the name of the album… so… But I remember Michael calling me back after he heard it.
+They edited the title down to just “Rock and Roll” because for the other singers, it didn’t seem quite right that I should have the lead track, so to speak, so my song being the name of the album… so… But I remember Michael calling me back after he heard it.
 He called me up every day to say how much he liked it.
-He said, “I didn’t like it at first but now I listen to it again, again, again.
+He said, “I didn’t like it at first, but now I listen to it again, again, again.
 I love it.”
 So I was very pleased about it.
-I thought it would go further but it didn’t.
-I would love to do something with him again, it’d be great.
-When it comes around to — hopefully, if I’m still walking — making my own album, I’d like to have some guest players.
+I thought it would go further, but it didn’t.
+I would love to do something with him again; it’d be great.
+Hopefully, when it comes around to — hopefully if I’m still walking — making my own album, I’d like to have some guest players.

 And with Jennifer and — God, who else?